 The catalogue features a striking design by the Sebastiano Girardi Studio.
 It includes well-thought-out graphics and artwork on mostly black backgrounds, printed on Fedrigoni Sumbol Tatami White paper.
 I like the design, though it was impossible to tell from the cover and title page (above) whether the title was “Printing Revolution” or “Printing Evolution.”
+I guess that’s the point.
 The design cleverly implies both and gives them seemingly equal weight.
-That’s great, but a potential problem for librarians, booksellers, and book shoppers.
+That’s great, though maybe a bit of a headache for librarians, booksellers, and book shoppers.

 The book, which is bilingual Italian and English, does not go into much depth on any particular topic, but it provides a good overview, and it is built on a deep, sound foundation.
 The main sections are “Why,” “What,” Where,” “How,” and “Movement.”
 It’s too bad the last section, about the dispersal of early books through time and space, doesn’t fit the simple concept developed in the other sections, but the organization remains satisfying nonetheless.